-TIMS permit costs USD 20 for independent trekkers and USD 10 for trekkers through an authorized agency in Nepal.
+TIMS permit costs USD 20 for independent trekkers for an unlimited number of days.

 Manaslu Circuit Trek Frequently Asked Questions:

-How long will it take to complete Manaslu Circuit Trek?
+How long will it take to complete the Manaslu Circuit Trek?

 But this can be further extended towards Annapurna Circuit Trek adding some more extra days.

-Is it mandatory to have an agency to obtain a restricted area permit for Manaslu Circuit Trek?
+Is it mandatory to have an agency obtain a restricted area permit for Manaslu Circuit Trek?

-Yes, to obtain a restricted area permit of the Manaslu region, it is mandatory to have a permit from an authorized trekking agency of Nepal.
-And this permit will only be obtained through the agency when at least two trekkers join the trip.
+Yes, to obtain a restricted area permit for the Manaslu region, it is mandatory to have permits from an authorized trekking agency in Nepal.
+This permit can only be obtained through the agency when at least two trekkers join the trip.

 Do I need a guide for Manaslu Circuit Trek?

-Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit and also it is mandatory to trek with government authorized local guide which your agency will help you to provide.
+Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit.
+Also, it is mandatory to trek with government government-authorized local guides which your agency will help you to provide.

 Can a solo trekker trek to Manaslu Circuit Trek?

-Manaslu Circuit Trek is a moderate hike into the Himalayas of Nepal, taking us to the highest altitude of 5123 meters.
-This will be an off-the-beaten trail with fewer trekkers due to its restriction but with the majestic view never to miss.
+Manaslu Circuit Trek is a moderate hike into the Himalayas of Nepal, taking us to the highest altitude of 5123 Meters.
+This will be an off-the-beaten trail with fewer trekkers due to its restrictions but with a majestic view never to miss.